evanmartin21/Quant-Summer-Research-Project/README.md

 - Comparison between the theoretical price and market midpoint
 - Discussion of model assumptions and limitations

-Key findings:
+Key Findings:

 - The Python implementation satisfies put–call parity
 - Option value before expiration differs from payoff at maturity
 - Black–Scholes provides a useful theoretical benchmark for European options
-- The selected real-market option produced a theoretical price of 22.32 compared with a market midpoint of 20.44 and a percentage eror of 9.25%
+- The selected real-market option produced a theoretical price of 22.32 compared with a market midpoint of 20.44 and a percentage error of 9.25%

 ---